Rangoon Radha: Production

 The screenplay of Rangoon Radha was written by M. Karunanidhi from a story by C. N. Annadurai.
 The main plot was inspired by the 1944 American film Gaslight.

 Soundtrack

 The music was composed by T. R. Pappa.
-Lyrics were by Mahakavi Bharathiyar, Bharathidasan, Udumalai Narayana Kavi, M. Karunanidhi, M. K. Athmanathan, N. S. Krishnan and Pattukkottai Kalyanasundaram.
-Kalyanasundaram was paid ₹1000 per song.
+One of the lyricists, Pattukkottai Kalyanasundaram was paid ₹1000 per song.

 Release and reception

 Rangoon Radha was released on 1 November 1956.
 Historian Randor Guy noted, "In spite of the formidable writing credits, excellent cast and outstanding performances, Rangoon Radha did not do well as one had expected.
 Perhaps the negative role of Sivaji Ganesan had contributed to its not-so-warm welcome".
-C. N. Annadurai was besotted by the histrionics that Bhanumathi displayed in the film, and conferred upon her the title Nadippukku Ilakkanam (grammar for acting).
+Annadurai was besotted by the histrionics that Bhanumathi displayed in the film, and conferred upon her the title Nadippukku Ilakkanam vahuthava (The woman who wrote the grammar for acting).